SambhavG/blog/src/posts/bend.md

 ```
 (Under the assumption that addition is a really long and tedious computation.
 The relative ease of computing dot products is perhaps a major flaw in my case study, as it likely fails to play to Bend's strength.)

-Instead of this, it feels like I myself have to spell it out for Bend in my implementation.
+Instead, it feels like I have to spell it out for Bend in my implementation.
 In other words, it feels like I myself would be able to write an interpreter for Bend code that can be maximally multithreaded - just spawn new threads whenever I hit a piece of logic with function calls I can handle separately.
-It would be really hard and definitely above my pay grade, obviously, but the point is I can see how it might be done.
+It would be really hard and definitely above my pay grade, but the point is I can see how it might be done.

 I think Bend's dream is interesting and cool - our computers have lots of cores and threads, but we almost never write our programs in a way that utilizes them on the first pass.
 In theory, Bend automates all the heavy lifting of creating threads, mutexes, and so on.
 In practice, Bend requires a ton of logic fine-tuning just to make a program compatible with Bend's scheme of computation - and this is ignoring the current lack of raw performance, which I'm sure will improve rapidly over time.
 I'm interested to see how Bend progresses in development and where it will be a year or two from now.